friendlyhj/Zentutorial/contenttweaker/tinkers-construct-addon/material/material-builder.md

 myMat.addBowStringMaterialStats(modifier as float);
 myMat.removeBowStringMaterialStats();

-myMat.addArrowShaftMaterialStats(modifier as float, int bonusAmmo as int);
+myMat.addArrowShaftMaterialStats(modifier as float, bonusAmmo as int);
 myMat.removeArrowShaftMaterialStats();

 myMat.addFletchingMaterialStats(accuracy as float, modifier as float);